rabbah/nimbella-cli/doc/nim.md

 #### Openwhisk Entity Management commands

 The `action`, `activation`, `namespace`, `package`, `route`, `rule` and `trigger` commands each manage the corresponding kind of entity as defined by [Apache OpenWhisk](http://openwhisk.org).
-Nimbella builds the serverless computing part of its stack on OpenWhisk.
-The syntax for these seven commands approximates that of like-named commands of the `wsk` binary provided by the Apache OpenWhisk project, except that `route` is used in place of `api`.
-The implementation for these commands is dervied from the Adobe I/O runtime opensource project.
+Nimbella powers the "serverless computing" portion of its offering with a modified version of OpenWhisk.
+The syntax for these seven commands approximates that of like-named commands of the `wsk` binary provided by the Apache OpenWhisk project, except that `route` is used in place of `api` (the implementation for these commands is derived from the Adobe I/O runtime opensource project).
+If you are used to using `wsk`, note that the `project` command of `nim` is not a replacement for `wsk project` (see [About Nimbella Projects](#Projects)).

 #### Supporting commands

 The `autocomplete`, `doc`, `help`, `info` and `update` commands provide supporting services in either explaining how to do things or updating the CLI to a later version.
-Note that `nim update` will not work unless you installed `nim` with one of the provided installers for `mac` or `windows`.
+Note that `nim update` works only on `mac` and `windows`you installed `nim` with one of the provided installers for `mac` or `windows`.

 #### Credential Management

-The `auth` subtree gives you management of Nimbella credentials.
-Nimbella does not use `.wskprops` (as the `wsk` binary does) but replaces it with a more flexible "credential store."
-The `nim auth` commands will write `.wskprops` as a courtesy in case you also want to use `wsk`.
+The `auth` subtree gives you management of Nimbella credentials, that is, access to specific Nimbella _namespaces_.

 ```
  > nim auth